Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 How the FF heater works

 The FF heater uses fuel from the vehicle’s main fuel tank.
+It consumes very small amount of fuel for a full night of warm.

 It also uses a small amount of power from the house battery to start and run efficiently.